Travel Tips & FAQs

 How much profit do we make or our financial status ?

-Kyosei Foundation is a not-for-profit organization, so our financing come straight from volunteers we call them “Big supporters (Kyosei Foundation lives 100% on donation, – any donations come goes straight back into the foundation which help vulnerable children and local families and our projects in general.
+Kyosei Foundation is a not-for-profit charity that makes sure there are no middle men involved between our foundation and its vision.
+So our financing come straight from volunteers and fundraising, we call them “Big supporters (Kyosei Foundation lives 100% on donation), – Any donations come goes straight back into the foundation in order to be able to fight against child labor, street life, poverty and be able help vulnerable children and local families in general.

 Climate and Tanzania’s seasons !

 There is no truly bad time to visit Tanzania; the optimum months depend on which parts of the country you plan to visit and your main interests.

 1. Long rains start (April to May) and average temperature is (72 – 81°F